anthonyhtyao/varnaapi/docs/index.md

 However, the command line might be massive and complicate in some use cases.
 VARNA API aims to simplify such process.

-__NOTE__: The VARNA API is 0-indexed unlike VARNA, which is 1-indexed.

 ## Example